Codeception/Codeception/docs/07-AdvancedUsage.md

 As you see you can freely change markup of your login page and all the tests interacting with this page, will have their locators updated according to properties of LoginPage class.

 But lets move further.
 A PageObject concept also defines that methods for the page interaction should also be stored in a PageObject class.
 This can't be done in `LoginPage` class we just generated.
-Because this class is accessible across all test suites, we do not know which guy class will be used for interaction.
+Because this class is accessible across all test suites, we do not know which Actor class will be used for interaction.
 Thus, we will need to generate another page object.
 In this case we will explicitly define the suite to be used:

 ```
 php codecept.phar generate:pageobject acceptance UserLogin